 This is done in a ‘not-for-profit’ way, so the cash is only used to run the services and reward the members, and NOT to pay outside shareholders, like most other financial institutions.

 Throughout the year, those running credit unions must put aside enough money to ensure they don’t go bust.
-Any money that’s left over is channelled back to those who’ve a savings account or it’s used to try and improve the overall service.
+Any money that’s left over is channelled back to those who’ve a savings account (to pay them interest) or it’s used to try and improve the overall service.

 Products on offer include...